Adding privileged execution to commands

 - Click the OS link corresponding to the commands on which you want to add the privileged execution.

-- Click in the edit window to enlarge it, as illustrated in the following screen.
+- Click in the edit window to enlarge it.

-- Use the find function in your browser to search for the PRIV section (search for
+- In your browser, use the Find function to search for the PRIV section (search for

 PRIV_XXXto find the beginning of the PRIV section).